-If you’re curious to know what is multi-touch attribution marketing and why the multi-touch attribution model is more beneficial than just giving credit to the last marketing touchpoint, then our new video is for you.
+If you’re curious to know what is multi-touch attribution marketing and why the multi-touch attribution model/multi-channel attribution is more beneficial than just giving credit to the last marketing touchpoint for all marketing teams, then our new video is for you.

-In this video, Prajwal Barthur, InMobi’s Director of Product Management discusses why assigning credit after the first touch or closer to the conversion first came about and why it’s problematic to not distribute equal amounts of credit to multiple channels.
+In this video, Prajwal Barthur, InMobi’s Director of Product Management discusses why assigning credit after the first touch or closer to the conversion first came about and why it’s problematic to not distribute equal amounts of credit to multiple channels for conversion events.
 The video also highlights how any type of multi-touch attribution is preferable over allowing one channel to receive 100 percent of the credit, especially for real-time and data-driven marketing efforts.

 Hi, this is Prajwal and I work with InMobi as the Director of Product Management.
 Today’s Whiteboard Wednesday, we’ll be talking about multi-touch attribution, its use cases, how marketers can utilize the same in their campaigns.

 Before we get into multi-touch attribution, I just want to cover a little bit about performance marketing and how its evolution has been.
 We look at performance marketing in different ways, and what they want to drive is key performance indicators.
 One of them, we all know, is to drive installs.